 Nowadays, when it comes to smoothing your own sales data, all you need to know is how to use the Excel built-in exponential smoothing model or function FORECAST.ETS.

 Step one: Create a worksheet with your data

 To get started setting up your exponential smoothing forecast, organize your data into a chart like the one below.

 Tip: Your timeframe or sales data may look different.
 The example below organizes data by month and in dollar amounts.
 But you might, for example, organize your data by quarters and units sold.

 Step two: enter your target date

-In a separate cell on the same spreadsheet, enter your target date—the future month, quarter, or year that you’re attempting to forecast.
-Keep in mind that predictions become less accurate as they project further into the future.
+Choose a separate cell on the same worksheet, and enter your target date—the future month, quarter, or year that you’re attempting to forecast with the exponential smoothing model.
+When using this model, it’s important to remember that exponential smoothing forecasts become less accurate the further into the future they predict.